 Is Opendoor too good to be true?

 Opendoor streamlines the traditional home-selling experience, eliminating the need for home showings, negotiations with buyers, and the uncertainty of whether your home will sell.
-It does this for a 5% fee (on top of closing costs and repair credits), which some sellers think is worth it.
+It does this for a variable fee (formerly a fixed 5%) on top of closing costs and repair credits, which some sellers think is worth it.
 However, you’ll almost always make more money by selling your home with a realtor on the open market.
 Find out more about how Opendoor works.

 Does Opendoor pay a fair price?

 Opendoor pays less than what you'd get on the open market with a real estate agent.
-The company used to make competitive offers on homes, but our analysis of Opendoor listings shows that its offers have continually declined since 2022.
+The company used to make competitive offers in line with or even above market value, but more recent analysis of Opendoor listings shows that its offers have continually declined since 2022.[13]
 Plus, Opendoor often significantly lowers its initial cash offer after it inspects a home and determines repair costs.
 See if Opendoor's offer is worth it.

 Which is better, Opendoor vs. Offerpad?

 Opendoor and Offerpad offer similar iBuying services.
 Both companies give sellers a fast cash offer on their home and the ability to close on a flexible timeline.
-However, Opendoor has lower service fee of 5% (compared to Offerpad's 8%), generally charges less for repairs, and is available in more markets.
+However, Opendoor is more widely available and has a higher average customer rating.
 Offerpad provides perks like free local moves and a three-day grace period if you need to stay in your house after closing.
 See how Opendoor and Offerpad compare.